baleada/docs/src/prose/logic/pipes/deep-merge.md

 order: 0
 ---

-`createDeepMerge` is a pipe that accepts an object as an input, and outputs <!--TODO-->.
+`createDeepMerge` is a [pipe](/docs/logic/pipes-overview) that transforms an object to an object deeply merged with another object.

 :::
-## Create `deepMerge`
+## Create deep merge
 :::

 Call `createDeepMerge` with no parameters to create your `deepMerge` function.

-Call `createDeepMerge` with the parameters listed below to create your `deepMerge` function:
+Call `createDeepMerge` with these parameters to create your `deepMerge` function:

 ::: ariaLabel="createDeepMerge parameters" classes="wide-4"
 | Parameter | Type | Required | Description |